ANALYSIS-US, allies try to craft Gaza endgame as deaths, destruction mount

 "Arab states aren't going to put boots on the ground to kill Palestinians," said former negotiator Miller, now at the Carnegie Endowment for International Peace in Washington.

-(Reporting by Matt Spetalnick, Steve Holland, Humeyra Pamuk, Simon Lewis and Michelle Nichols; Writing by Matt Spetalnick; Editing by Heather Timmons and Grant McCool)
+(Reporting by Matt Spetalnick, Steve Holland, Humeyra Pamuk, Simon Lewis and Michelle Nichols; Writing by Matt Spetalnick; Editing by Heather Timmons, Grant McCool and Diane Craft)

 ((Matt.Spetalnick@thomsonreuters.com; +1 202 898 8300 ; Reuters Messaging: matt.spetalnick@thomsonreuters.com@reuters.net))